AngryMaciek/angry-moran-simulator/paper.md

 date: 25 August 2020
 bibliography: paper.bib
 ---

+# Summary

+Moran Pycess is a bioinformatics Python package created to simulate population’s growth based on evolutionary game theory and the Moran Process model.
+Growth dynamics is controlled solely by the interaction of individuals with each other.
+Our software is primarily targeted to evolutionary and computational biologists, however students who learn basic concepts behind population’s evolution may find it equally practical.

 # Introduction

 Population is created by individuals of the same species living simultaneously on a shared area and related to each other by a complex system of mutual dependencies.